 For lenders, meeting underwriting and compliance requirements can be a costly, tedious, and time-consuming process.
 Lenders have to review and verify non-standard documents in order to verify the accuracy and completeness of applications from borrowers.
 That process can be time-consuming and often requires manual review.

-Automating Mortgage Review with AI
+Automating Mortgage Review with Artificial Intelligence

 One way in which non-QM lenders can reduce costs – and risk – is by implementing automated mortgage review processes that use artificial intelligence and advanced analytics to streamline mortgage origination, closing, and servicing.
 Automation can be especially useful in reducing the time it takes to review non-standard documentation.

 An automated underwriting system (AUS) can help lenders better understand the nuances of an unconventional borrower’s financial picture.
-Automation also can help to ensure that borrowers meet specific non-QM underwriting requirements while reducing the need for manual review.
+Mortgage automation also can help to ensure that borrowers meet specific non-QM underwriting requirements while reducing the need for manual review.
 In addition to automating the document review process, automation can also be used for compliance and to create audit trails.

-Lenders can also customize their AUS to reflect their own underwriting requirements, and facilitate an automated review based on the unique needs of their financial institution.
+Non-QM lenders can also customize their AUS to reflect their own underwriting requirements, and facilitate an automated review based on the unique needs of their financial institution.
 Improved efficiency, less manual review, and more accuracy can translate into fewer mistakes and better loan decisions.

-Because non-QM loans are higher risk, lenders need to optimize process efficiencies in order to minimize bad loans and defaults.
+Because non-QM loans are higher risk, non-QM lenders need to optimize process efficiencies in order to minimize bad loans and defaults.
 Machine learning, with human-in-the-loop (HITL) oversight, can produce better results than manual review, and that results in stronger underwriting.
 HITL uses human experts to validate machine learning models on-the-fly.
 AI also can flag data anomalies in order to identify fraud.

 For tech-savvy lenders, the non-QM market offers a golden opportunity to increase market share without competing directly with legacy banks.
 AUS gives fintech lenders the ability to increase their risk exposure while still adhering to underwriting guidelines that ensure that non-conforming loans benefit both the lender and the borrower.

-Learn more about how loan automation solutions from Ocrolus enables companies to scan a wider array of documents faster and detect fraud — providing a way to streamline the review of non-QM borrowers.
+Learn more about how loan mortgage automation solutions from Ocrolus enables companies to scan a wider array of documents faster and detect fraud — providing a way to streamline the review of non-QM borrowers.